-Reporting and responding to low-level concerns is covered in more detail in our child protection and safeguarding policy.
-This is available [is available in the staff work room, the Academy website and shared staff files
+Reporting and responding to low-level concerns is covered in more detail in our Child Protection and Safeguarding Policy.
+This is available on the Academy website and in shared staff files

 Our procedures for dealing with allegations will be applied with common sense and judgement.